There’s one thing that turned Ballarat into Victoria’s largest inland city. It’s the same thing that once transformed this whole region.

 The city has put together some self-guided walking tours that will lead you past the most interesting landmarks and I think using one of their maps is a great way to get your bearings and do an exploration of Ballarat.
 You can see the options here – including a street art route and a craft beer trail.

-If you would prefer to see the sights with a guide, you can join Ballarat Heritage Tours, which run on the weekend.
-Or there’s Golden Nugget Discovery Tours that will show you more than just the city centre, and is a great way to see the whole area.
+If you would prefer to see the sights with a guide, you can join Ballarat Heritage Tours, which runs on the weekend.
+Or there’s Golden Nugget Discovery Tours that will show you more than just the city centre and is a great way to see the whole area.

 Artisan masterclasses